 Personnel expense includes direct labor, employee compensation, employee benefits, and commissions.
-Personnel expense for the years ended December 31, 2021 and 2020 totaled \$5.6 million and \$5.4 million, respectively.
-The increase is due to a small increase in headcount in production and innovation.
+Personnel expense for the years ended December 31, 2022 and 2021 totaled \$6.6 million and \$5.6 million, respectively.
+The increase is due to the first salary adjustments in over four years, required to maintain high quality specialized personnel and increased commission earnings resulting from increased revenue.

-As of December 31, 2021, 41% of the headcount relates to software and data development, 32% is in the Jakarta Production Center, 16% relates to sales and marketing and 16% is corporate services.
+As of December 31, 2022, 37% of the headcount relates to software and data development, 32% is in the Jakarta Production Center, 18% relates to sales and marketing and 13% is corporate services.